What Are My Start-up Costs?

 What do I get for my franchise fee?

 As a Pancheros franchisee, you will have the support of an established, rapidly growing brand behind you.
 We focus on helping entrepreneurs thrive in business, and our franchise owners have access to an immersive initial training platform, ongoing personalized training, extensive marketing support and more to help their businesses grow and prosper.

 Pancheros has prime territory available in markets across the United States, with a strong focus on the Midwest and Northeast.

 What is our business model?

 Pancheros excels in serving exceptional, homemade Mexican food.
-Everything from our famous tortillas, to our queso, guacamole and beyond, is prepared fresh, in-house every single day.
-Pancheros food is so fresh that we do not even have a freezer in our restaurants, and this level of quality is something that our customers can taste.
-While the level of preparation is higher in Pancheros than in other Mexican concepts who bring a lot of their food in pre-cooked and bagged, our menu is simple and our recipes are easy to master.
-Our restaurants are placed in corner locations in highly visible retail shopping centers and require up to 3,000 sq. ft.
-Pancheros has a real-estate team to help new franchise secure properties, negotiate fair leases and oversee build-out and construction.
+Everything from our famous tortillas, to our queso, guacamole, and beyond, is prepared fresh, in-house every single day.
+Pancheros food is so fresh that we do not even have a freezer or microwave in our restaurants, and this level of quality is something that our customers can taste.
+While the level of preparation is higher in Pancheros than in other Mexican concepts that bring a lot of their food in pre-cooked and bagged, our menu is simple and our recipes are easy to master.
+Our restaurants are placed in corner locations in highly visible retail shopping centers and require between 2,200 and 2,500 sq. ft.
+Pancheros has a real estate team to help new franchises secure properties, negotiate fair leases, and oversee build-out and construction.
 Our team will help you run a thriving business that becomes a part of the dynamic fabric of your community.

 |Type of Expenditure||Amount|